zX3no/Omnia/README.md

   V is a language I hope to move into the beginner category.
   It's simple, preformat and modern.
-  It lacks documentation and may require you to look through the source code.
-  It's lacking a few features and you'll often get compiler panics.
+  It's lacking a few features, documentation and you'll often get compiler panics.

   Hopefully some of these issues will be resolved by version 1.0.